K-theory and topological cyclic homology of henselian pairs: Continuity and pro statements in algebraic -theory

-\begin{proposition} Let $R$ be a noetherian ring which is complete along an ideal $I\subseteq R$, and suppose that $R/pR$ is $F$-finite.
-Then the map $\THH(R) \to \varprojlim_s \THH(R/I^s)$ is an equivalence modulo $p$. \end{proposition} \begin{proof} Standard facts in commutative algebra show that $\hat R_p$ is $I\hat R_p$-adically complete.
-Therefore, the canonical map is an equivalence by \cite[Thm.
-4.5]{DundasMorrow}.
-But, again by standard facts in commutative algebra, each quotient $\hat R_p/I^s\hat R_p$ coincides with the $p$-adic completion of $R/I^s$, so that applying Lemma~\ref{modplemma} to $R$ and to each $R/I^s $ completes the proof. \end{proof}
+In particular, $\hat R_p$ is $I\hat R_p$-adically complete.
+Therefore, the canonical map is an equivalence by \cite[Thm.~4.5]{DundasMorrow}.
+But by the above, each quotient $\hat R_p/I^s\hat R_p$ coincides with the $p$-adic completion of $R/I^s$, so that applying Lemma~\ref{modplemma} to $R$ and to each $R/I^s $ completes the proof. \end{proof}

 We can now state and prove our main result of the subsection, which resolves the continuity question in algebraic $K$-theory for all complete noetherian rings satisfying an $F$-finiteness hypothesis.

 \begin{theorem} Let $R$ be a noetherian ring which is complete along an ideal $I$, and suppose that $R/pR$ is $F$-finite.
 Then the map $K(R) \to \varprojlim_s K(R/I^s)$ is an equivalence modulo $p$. \end{theorem} \begin{proof} Using Theorem~\ref{mainthm}, the result reduces to the statement that $\TC(R)/p \to \varprojlim_s \TC(R/I^s)/p$ is an equivalence.
 By Remark~\ref{TCinvlim}, this in turn follows from the analogous statement for $\THH$, which is given by Proposition~\ref{THHcont}. \end{proof}